-Jenn Bestwick Chair Tertiary Education Commission PO Box 27-048 Wellington 6141
+Dr Wayne Ngata Acting Chair Tertiary Education Commission PO Box 27-048 Wellington 6141

-Dear Jenn,
+Dear Wayne,

-Determination of Design of Funding Mechanism: delivery at Levels 3-7 (non-degree) on the New Zealand Qualification and Credentials Framework and all industry training
+Determination of Design of Funding Mechanism: Delivery at Levels 3 to 7 (non-degree) on the New Zealand Qualification and Credentials Framework and all industry training

 I am writing to advise you of a determination of the design of a funding mechanism, under section 419 of the Education and Training Act 2020 (the Act).
-This is one of two determinations for the unified funding system for vocational education and training.

-This determination is for non-degree tertiary tuition and training at Levels 3 - 7 on the New Zealand Qualifications and Credentials Framework and all industry training, as well as learner-based funding via the learner component.
+This determination is for non-degree tertiary tuition and training at Levels 3 to 7 on the New Zealand Qualifications and Credentials Framework and all industry training, as well as learner-based funding via the learner component.

 The new determination is set out in the appendix to this letter.
-The determination covers the funding of provision delivered from 1 January 2024.
+The determination covers the funding of provision delivered from 1 January 2025.
+This includes a rate increase of 2.5 percent to all funding rates provided by Budget 2024 and the further increases to provider-based delivery rates agreed by Cabinet in June 2024.